 Selected participants also have the opportunity to take their ideas to the second stream of the program, the Fish-X Accelerator.
 The program involves weekly coaching and business growth support delivered by X-Lab.

-The Fish-X Accelerator also offers local and global ‘linkage‘ opportunities where teams are exposed to national and international product innovation services, investor networks, and partner ecosystems.
+The Fish-X Accelerator also offers local and global ‘linkage‘ opportunities where teams are exposed to national and international innovation services, investor networks, and supporting partners.

 So far teams have benefited from linking with the Innovative Food Solutions and Technologies (IFST) Centre (QLD), the Australian Governments Austrade Delegation to the World AgriTech Summit (USA), and the Global Seafood Expo (Belgium).